Skip to main content

 The data seems to suggest that this was indeed some of the earliest usage of the word deadline.
 That this is an early record of a new word being coined, likely influenced by 19th century prison culture.

-But the word "deadline" can also be further analyzed as a combination of two simpler loanwords or cognates: "dead" and "line."
+But on the other hand, "deadline" can also be further analyzed as a combination of two simpler loanwords or cognates: "dead" and "line."
 And both are words which have existed long before the 19th century.

-In this case, they're likely cognates.
-As both words likely descend from the languages of our ancestors and have entymological connnections to common parent languages.
+In this case, they're likely cognates, likely descending from the languages of our ancestors and have entymological connnections to common parent languages.

 To dig deeper into our inquiry about the etymology, let's break it into its constituent parts.
 How much usage do we see sampling ngrams for only the word "dead," from the years 1850 to 1940?